agilecustoms/release/docs/artifact-types/aws-s3.md

           aws-s3-bucket: 'agilecustoms-dist'
 ```

-When developer merges a PR, the Release workflow is triggered:
+When a developer merges a PR, the Release workflow is triggered:
-1. Release workflow calls Build workflow
+1. Build and Release can be organized as two jobs in the same workflow or as two separate workflows, see [Best practices](../best-practices.md#Build-and-Release)
-2. Build workflow packages python code and dependencies in `dist/app.zip` file and uploads it as an artifact named `s3`
+2. Build job packages python code and dependencies in `dist/app.zip` file and uploads it as an artifact named `s3`
-3. Release workflow downloads the artifact, so you get `s3/app.zip`
+3. Release job downloads the artifact, so you get `s3/app.zip`
-4. Release workflow calls `agilecustoms/release` action, then action:
+4. Release job calls `agilecustoms/release` action, then action:
-   1. generate next version based on commit messages
+   1. generate the next version based on commit messages
    2. authorize in AWS with role `ci/publisher`, see [Authorization and security](../authorization.md)
    3. update version in `pyproject.toml`
    4. upload `s3/app.zip` to `agilecustoms-dist/env-api/{version}/app.zip`